• Skip to main content

 Conclusion

-The history of the developed countries of the world states that the growth rate of the capitalism countries has always been higher.
+The history of the developed countries of the world states that the growth rate of capitalist countries has always been higher.

-As it is based on the motive of profit, The rate of investment and capital formation is also higher in this capitalism system.
+As it is based on the motive of profit, The rate of investment and capital formation is also higher in this capitalist system.

 The producer class bears risks and develops new techniques.